-In November 2017, the federal government announced approximately $327.6 million over five years, starting in 2018–19, and $100 million annually thereafter, in new federal funding to tackle the increase in gun related violence and gang activity in Canada.
+In November 2017, the federal government announced approximately $327.6 million over five years, starting in 2018–19 in new federal funding to tackle the increase in gun related violence and gang activity in Canada.
 This initiative will bring together federal, provincial and territorial efforts to support community-level prevention and enforcement efforts, build and leverage unique federal expertise and resources to advance intelligence related to the illegal trafficking of firearms, and invest in border security to interdict illicit goods including guns and drugs.
 Funding would also be provided to Indigenous organizations to help build capacity through education, outreach and research, addressing the unique needs of Indigenous communities and urban populations.
 The Initiative will help reduce gun and gang violence so that Canadians can feel safe in their communities.

 Summit on Gun and Gang Violence

 On March 7, 2018, the Minister of Public Safety and Emergency Preparedness Canada hosted a Summit on Gun and Gang Violence, to engage stakeholders and provide them an opportunity to share challenges, opportunities and best practices in the fight against gun crime and in combatting the deadly effects of guns and gangs in communities across Canada.
 The Summit was attended in person and via webcast by over 180 experts from law enforcement, Indigenous, youth and community organizations, mayors from large municipalities and representatives from most provinces and territories..

 The information shared at the Summit will help identify priority actions needed to collaboratively address gun crime and criminal gang activity and inform the government’s way forward for the Guns and Gangs Program.